ZeroPush/zero_push/README.md

 ## Contributing

 1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
+1. Create your feature branch (`git checkout -b my-new-feature`)
+1. Write tests for your feature
-3. Commit your changes (`git commit -am 'Add some feature'`)
+1. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+1. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+1. Create new Pull Request